Skip to content

 IP68 Dust-tight; deeper or longer submersion than IP67 Recommended for sites with standing water, trenches, or heavy rain exposure

-IP67 is the baseline standard for any professional NZ site — it ensures the unit is completely dust-tight and can survive submersion in one metre of water for up to 30 minutes.
-While weather-resistant consumer gear might handle a light drizzle, only IP67 or IP68 rated equipment reliably survives being dropped into a muddy trench or exposed to a heavy weather front.
+IP67 is the baseline standard for any professional NZ site, it ensures the unit is completely dust-tight and can survive submersion in one metre of water for up to 30 minutes.
+Weather-resistant consumer gear might handle a light drizzle, but only IP67 or IP68 rated equipment reliably survives being dropped into a muddy trench or exposed to a heavy weather front.

 Battery Management for Double Shifts

 Site operations often run 10 to 12-hour shifts, requiring high-capacity lithium-ion batteries that handle a high duty cycle.
 A standard 5-5-90 duty cycle (5% transmitting, 5% receiving, 90% standby) is the industry benchmark for calculating battery life.
-For fleets, multi-unit gang chargers in the site office are essential for organised rotation, ensuring every worker starts their shift with a full charge.
-On sites involving hazardous materials or volatile gases, you must also specify Intrinsically Safe (IS) ratings to prevent the radio becoming an ignition source.
+For fleets, multi-unit gang chargers in the site office are essential for organised rotation.
+On sites involving hazardous materials or volatile gases, specify Intrinsically Safe (IS) rated hardware to prevent the radio becoming an ignition source.

-The practical takeaway: A tailored assessment of your site's specific environmental risks — dust, water exposure, hazardous materials, shift length — prevents costly equipment failures and ensures your fleet meets the standards the job actually demands, rather than a generic spec sheet.
+The practical takeaway: a tailored assessment of your site's specific environmental risks, dust, water exposure, hazardous materials, shift length, prevents costly equipment failures and ensures your fleet meets the standard the job actually demands, rather than a generic spec sheet.

 UHF vs VHF: Signal Penetration in NZ Builds

-Choosing between frequency bands is a technical decision based on the physical environment of your project.
+Choosing between frequency bands is a technical decision based on your project's physical environment.
 Two-way radio frequencies generally divide into Ultra High Frequency (UHF) and Very High Frequency (VHF).
 For most construction sites, UHF is the industry standard because of how its shorter wavelengths interact with solid building materials.

 UHF signals operate between 300 MHz and 3 GHz.
-These shorter waves are more adept at penetrating steel, concrete, and brick.
+These shorter waves are more adept at penetrating steel, concrete and brick.
 VHF signals have longer wavelengths better suited to following open terrain over distance.
-While VHF excels on large-scale civil projects or remote forestry where line-of-sight is clear, it struggles to pass through the dense structural elements of a modern high-rise.
+VHF excels on large-scale civil projects or remote forestry where line-of-sight is clear, but struggles to pass through the dense structural elements of a modern high-rise.

-On massive job sites — extensive roading projects or multi-block commercial developments — even a professional 5W radio may face range limits.
-In these scenarios, repeaters receive and re-transmit signals at higher power, eliminating dead zones so a signal from a basement level can reach the site office several kilometres away.
+On massive job sites, extensive roading projects or multi-block commercial developments, even a professional 5W radio may face range limits.
+Repeaters receive and re-transmit signals at higher power in these scenarios, eliminating dead zones so a signal from a basement level can reach the site office several kilometres away.

 Penetrating Structural Steel and Concrete

 The shorter wave characteristics of UHF let the signal "bounce" effectively within confined urban environments.
-Instead of being completely absorbed by a concrete slab, the signal reflects through stairwells, elevator shafts, and corridors — essential for eliminating communication blackspots that often plague lower-frequency devices.
+Instead of being absorbed by a concrete slab, the signal reflects through stairwells, elevator shafts and corridors, essential for eliminating communication blackspots.

 Integrating Handheld and Vehicle-Mounted Units

 Site safety depends on seamless coordination between ground crews and heavy machinery operators.
-Integrating handheld radios with vehicle-mounted units creates a unified communication network.
-Crane and excavator operators benefit from fixed-mount radios drawing power from the vehicle, providing a more stable, higher-power link than a handheld unit alone — letting a crane operator hear ground-crew instructions clearly even over high-decibel engine noise.
+Integrating handheld radios with vehicle-mounted units creates a unified network.
+Crane and excavator operators benefit from fixed-mount radios drawing power from the vehicle, providing a more stable, higher-power link than a handheld alone, letting a crane operator hear ground-crew instructions clearly even over engine noise.

 NZ Licensing: RSM Compliance and Frequency Management

-While some low-power devices operate under a General User Radio Licence (GURL), these are usually insufficient for complex builds.
-For high-performance construction site radios, you'll typically need an individual site licence — a private, protected channel that won't be interrupted by nearby hobbyists or other contractors.
+Some low-power devices operate under a General User Radio Licence (GURL), but these are usually insufficient for complex builds.
+For high-performance construction site radios, you'll typically need an individual site licence, a private, protected channel that won't be interrupted by nearby hobbyists or other contractors.

 Current RSM Fee Structure